cea-hpc/pcocc/docs/source/manpages/man1/image.rst

 Supported file formats
 ......................

 The following VM image file formats can be imported or exported: *raw*, *qcow2*, *qed*, *vdi*, *vpc*, *vmdk*.
-By default, pcocc will try to guess the image format the filename extension, or from the image content if possible.
+By default, pcocc will try to guess the image format from its filename extension, or from the image content if possible.
 It can be specified with the -t option if needed.

 Container images can be imported / exported from remote Docker registries or local files by specifying them as follows:
   * **docker:**//docker-reference : an image in a Docker registry.